Wichita County Court Records

 Wills Deposited for Safekeeping

-Texas law permits individuals to deposit original wills with the county clerk for safekeeping during their lifetime, pursuant to Texas Estates Code § 252.001.
-The deposited will is sealed and cannot be opened except upon the testator’s death or by court order.
-After the testator’s death, the custodian of the will must deliver it to the clerk of the court with jurisdiction within 30 days.
+Texas law allows individuals to deposit original wills with the county clerk for safekeeping during their lifetime, under Texas Estates Code 252.001.
+A deposited will is sealed and cannot be opened except upon the testator's death or by court order.
+After the testator's death, whoever holds the will must deliver it to the clerk of the court with jurisdiction within 30 days.